-Cals College IJsselstein takes vmbo, havo and vwo pupils.
-Pupils numbers are at about 1900.
-The vmbo and havo pupils complete their secondary education at IJsselstein.
-After three years, the vwo pupils move to Nieuwegein for the upper school.
-Apart from the compulsory vmbo and havo/vwo courses, the school has the following specialisations:
+Cals IJsselstein admits VMBO, HAVO and V WO pupils.
+Pupil numbers are fairly stable at around 1500.
+The VMBO and HAVO pupils complete their secondary education at IJsselstein.
+After three years, the V WO pupils move to Nieuwegein for the upper forms.

-We consider it important to look beyond the national borders and to have pupils discover other cultures in Europe.
-That is why multiple-day excursions abroad, for example to Berlin, Paris and London, are part of the curriculum at Cals College.
-These are unforgettable experiences.
+We find it important to look beyond the national borders and to have pupils discover other cultures in Europe.
+During their time at Cals College they can participate in several multiple-day excursions abroad, for instance city trips to Oxford and Lille and exchange projects with schools in Belgium, Germany, France and Spain.

 Cals courses and clinics

 Pupils who want to can participate in extracurricular courses and clinics.
 We organise various activities introducing pupils to new experiences such as horseback riding, breakdance or making graffiti.
 These courses and clinics are led by professionals.